Site Guidelines

 • Land at this site unless you are an advanced rated pilot (H4/P4) and current member of the USHPA.

-The Roundhouse is located on the SW point of the front ridge on your way from Eliminator/Skyport to Parma LZ.
+The Roundhouse is located on the SW point of the front ridge on your way from Eliminator/Skyport to Parma LZ

 The owners of the Round House live there as a primary residence.
 They insist that we respect their privacy.
 They don’t want the perception that pilots may be peeping through their windows.
 In the interest of being good neighbors, we have agreed upon the following guidelines.